jannis-kiriasis/digibooking/README.md

 I've deployed the website on GitHub Pages.
 The website was developed on Gitpod and pushed to its GitHub repository using git command lines in the terminal.
 Every time a commit pushed to the website's repository updates the HTML and CSS files, GitHub Pages automatically updates the live demo.
 To deploy the website:
 1. from the GitHub repository, click on 'settings'
-2. find and click on pages on the setting sidebar menu
+2. find and click on 'pages' on the setting sidebar menu
 3. select the branch to be used.
 In this case 'main'
 4. Refresh the page and in a few minutes, the following message will appear if the website was deployed correctly
 ![website published](./README-files/website-published.png)